stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 This installs the latest LTS release of Node.js, and makes it the default Node.js run-time.

+To upgrade the copy of *npm* that is provided with Node.js, run this command in a terminal window:

+    npm -g upgrade npm

 ## Developer Tools for Go ##

 Use *eopkg* to install [Go](https://golang.org/):

     sudo eopkg install golang

+To run Go applications that you have compiled, edit the  *~/.bashrc* and add this to your PATH:

+    export PATH="$GOPATH/bin:$PATH"

+Close the terminal and open it again for the changes to take effect.

 ### Setting a Custom GOPATH ###

-By default, current versions of Go automatically create and use a *go* directory in your home directory as the GOPATH.
-To specify a custom GOPATH, such as a *code* directory, set the GOPATH environment variable in your *~/.bashrc* file:
+By default, current versions of Go automatically create and use a *go* directory in your home directory as the GOPATH, which is the root directory for your Go workspace.
+To specify a custom GOPATH, set the GOPATH environment variable in your *~/.bashrc* file.
+For example this sets a directory called *code* as your Go workspace:

     export GOPATH="$HOME/code"

-Add this to your PATH:

-    $GOPATH/bin

 Close the terminal and open it again for the changes to take effect.